-We are working to make sure residents feel safe and are confident visiting their local high streets.
+We are working to make sure residents feel safe visiting their local high streets.

 As part of the Reopening High Streets Safely project, which is being funded by the European Regional Development Fund, we have launched a #LoveLocal campaign.

 It promotes Lichfield city and Burntwood town centres and other high streets across the district, while reinforcing safety messages, such as keeping hands clean, wearing a face covering and making space for others.